 As the side extension would feature a large glazed area, owner Mr Dorrity agreed to install a new heating system and to add new double glazing to all existing rooms.
 The insulation in some of the walls also needed upgrading and the thickness of the roof insulation had to be increased.
 The new rear extension already included cavity wall insulation and a stylish roof light allowed natural light to flood into the room.

 The transformation of 1 Bishop’s court was certainly a challenge, but the excellent relationship between Paul Ennis, his client and Sefton Building Control has resulted in a stunning property that stands out from the crowd.
-According to Mr Ennis: “I can well imagine that there are some envious neighbours now looking at their properties in a different way and secretly hating what has been created!”

 1 Bishop Court was a finalist in the 2016 Local Authority Building Control Building Excellence Awards